 Cucumber is a treat needing only a wash before giving it to your dog.
-Beware of large portions which can be a choking hazard, (especially for small dogs and puppies); however, all of the fruit can be eaten.
+Beware of large portions as these can be a choking hazard (especially for small dogs and puppies); however, all of the fruit can be eaten.

-They are a good low-cholesterol, low-fat, and low-sodium food for your dog but should still be given in moderation.
-Plus it can be a low-calorie hydrating treat, (95% water), that may help with inflammation and high blood pressure.
+They are a good low-cholesterol, low-fat, and low-sodium food for your dog but should be given in moderation.
+The good news is that cucumber can be a low-calorie hydrating treat, 95% water, that may help with inflammation and high blood pressure.

 Packed with vitamins and minerals including; Vitamin B1, C & K, phosphorus, magnesium, potassium, and copper.
 Cucumbers are also rich in fiber and contain beta-carotene and manganese.

 Fresh mango contains vitamins A, C, E, and B6 and is high in natural sugar content.
 The hard stone/pit contains trace amounts of cyanide and should not be fed to your dog.
 It is also a major choking hazard.